nk2e3/MoneMemory/README.md

          Copyright (C) 2022 Noah King <ncking@cpp.edu>

   Get mone.
-This software is a public license to do whatever you want, including making mone.
+This is a public license to do whatever you want including making mone.

   0. Do whatever you want with the code.
   1. Make mone, if you want to.